Things to do in Oslo

 VisitOSLO/Florian Frey

-The museum also has exhibits on other famous athletes who’ve competed there throughout its history, including Stein Eriksen, who set a world record for distance flown during one jump back in the 1950s, and Oddvar Brå, who already had three World Cup wins under his belt but broke another record when he flew over 250 meters.
+The museum also has exhibits of other famous athletes who’ve competed there throughout its history.
+These include Stein Eriksen, who set a world record for distance flown during one jump back in the 1950s, and Oddvar Brå, who already had three World Cup wins under his belt but broke another record when he flew over 250 meters.

 Kon-tiki Museum